ae6rt/decap/README.md

 have installed the AWS Command Line Client.
 For instructions on how to do this, see http://aws.amazon.com/documentation/cli/.

-[jq](https://github.com/stedolan/jq) are also installation requirement, and is needed to parse certain outputs of the Amazon _aws_ command line tool.
+[jq](https://github.com/stedolan/jq) is also installation requirement, and is needed to parse certain outputs of the Amazon _aws_ command line tool.